ualberta-mueller-group/MCGS/docs/style.md

 - Methods not coming before fields within an access specifier block
 - Presence/absence of `_` prefix for static class members
 - Including large functions in `.h` files
+    - TODO: Could use `readability-function-size` check and then only run clang-tidy on `.h` files.
+Not sure how to do this in a clean way

 ## clang-tidy Targets